-France Suffers Travel Woes As General Strike Enters Second Day
+France Suffers Travel Woes As General Strike Enters 2nd Day

 "Considering what Macron's already done to social rights, this gives us a good idea of what he's going to do with our retirement," retired engineer Christian Jeannot told NPR's Eleanor Beardsley on Thursday.
 "He's given millions to billionaires, and he wants to take away what little the working class has."

 The protests recall a similar strike from 1995, which also sought to resist a pension reform plan.
-At the time, roughly two million people took part in protests lasting nearly three weeks.
+At the time, roughly 2 million people took part in protests lasting nearly three weeks.
 By the time the center-right government dropped the proposal, the leaders found their position badly undercut by the popular unrest.

 Macron himself is no stranger to protests.
 Since he took office in 2017, France has witnessed the rise of the so-called gilets jaunes, or "yellow vests" — named for the neon safety vests often donned by protesters.
 The distinctive garment has become a mainstay in demonstrations against his environmental policies, attempts at tax hikes and economic inequality in France, in general.